-- Grades are awarded on a scale of 1 to 10; a score/result of at least 6.0 (pre-rounding based on two decimals) represents a pass.
+- 1. Grades are awarded on a scale of 1 to 10; a score/result of at least 6.0 (pre-rounding based on two decimals) represents a Pass.
 Grades awarded are rounded to one decimal place. - 2.
-Rules and conditions regarding passing individual exams and assignments are described in the course manual. - 3.
-Modules or parts thereof may award a formative score, e.g. in terms of pass or fail. - 4.
-When no result can be assigned, the label no grade (NG) is assigned.
-A NG will be assigned when the examiner cannot assess the level of knowledge, understanding and/or skills of the student as a result of for example fraud/plagiarism, absence during the official exam without prior notification of a valid reason or an incomplete assessment.
-A NG automatically constitutes a fail; consequently no credits are awarded.
+Rules and conditions regarding passing individual assignments and/or exams for any specific course are described in the corresponding course manual. - 3.
+Courses or parts thereof may award a formative score, e.g. in terms of Pass or Fail. - 4.
+When no result can be assigned, the label NG is assigned.
+A NG will be assigned when the examiner cannot assess the level of knowledge, understanding and/or skills of the student as a result of for example fraud/plagiarism (cf Article 22), absence during the official exam without prior notification accompanied by a valid reason, or an incomplete assessment.
+A NG may also result from not meeting the minimum requirements (format) for any particular assignment or exam.
+An NG automatically constitutes a Fail.